TN 10 (04-26)

 Establish the diary (e.g., diary code 042) using MCS DECI and DIAR screens as follows:

-• If the expected decision date is over 6 months in the future, over key the diary date generated on the DECI screen with the correct expected decision date.
+• If the expected decision date is over 6 months in the future, key over the diary date generated on the DECI screen with the correct expected decision date.

-• Complete the DIAR screen with an explanation of why we are establishing the diary (Example: “Expected decision date is more than 6 months in the future.”)
+• Complete the DIAR screen with an explanation of why we are establishing the diary (Example: “Expected decision date is more than 6 months in the future.”).

 3. Post-entitlement (PE) actions